EBZebra/docs/edge/source/guide/ShortcutCreator.md

 `C:\EnterpriseBrowserShortcutFiles\EnterpriseBrowserShortcutFiles\EBShortcuts.xml`

-In the same location are custom folders named for each shortcut created (see image below).
+In the same location are custom folders named for each shortcut created:

 ![img](images/Utilities/Shortcut_Creator_07.jpg)